kacheproject/rfc/concepts/profile.md

 ## Synchronizing between Devices
 Kache uses standard method to synchronize profile between devices.
 For every profile, a vault call "profile+[id]" must be created and added to the profile, for example `profile+39db07ce-d436-4e0e-a88c-bfeb8950d9f3`.

+There will be a "change stack" on every client which require synchronizing.
+It stores every change since the profile synchronized with any other client.
+Before one client apply changes on the profile in the vault, it must synchronize the profile from others.
+Clients should declare the changes on the profile on the directory server after change stack applied.
+The stack will be cleaned after the changes applied successfully.

+Besides the profile in vault, the implementation can work on a copy which is appiled the changes instantly for simple code.